sky-uk/skyinfoblox/README.md

 # skyinfoblox - Go library for the Infoblox appliance

 This is the GoLang API wrapper for Infoblox.
-This is currently used for building terraform provider for the same.
+This is currently used for building terraform provider for the same appliance.
-This package is based on the Infoblox WAPI library version 2.3.1.
+This package is based on the Infoblox WAPI library version v2.6.1.
 Wapi library documentation can be accessed here:

 https://h1infoblox.devops.int.ovp.bskyb.com/wapidoc/index.html